 Bone graft material can be acquired from a variety of sources.
 If it’s possible to use your own bone, it will likely be taken from another area inside the mouth around the third molar in the upper or lower jaw.
-In some cases, it may be necessary to take bone from the chin, hip, or tibia.
-If you are not a candidate to use your own bone for a bone graft, material can be obtained from a tissue bank or a mineral bone substitute can be used.
+In some cases, it may be necessary to take bone from the chin, hip or tibia.
+If you are not a candidate to use your own bone for a bone graft, the material can be obtained from a tissue bank, or a mineral bone substitute can be used.

 A sinus lift is a bone grafting surgery that is sometimes required when the bone found in a patient’s upper jaw (maxilla) is too thin for the placement of dental implants.
-The sinuses are located above your top molars and encompass the roots of your upper teeth.
+The sinuses are located above your top molars and at time encompass the roots of your upper teeth.
 Dr. Bobst can determine if sufficient bone is present in that area for secure dental implant placement by performing an oral examination and 3D scan of your jaws and face.
 If the bone is too thin, the surgical team at Boise Oral Surgery & Dental Implant Center can perform a sinus lift procedure in which Dr. Bobst will enter into the sinus cavity and elevate the sinus membrane.
 After appropriate healing of the graft, dental implants can then be placed with significantly increased success rates.

 To discover if you are a candidate for a sinus augmentation procedure or a bone graft, Dr. Bosbt is happy to schedule a consultation appointment with you.
-We are happy to work with you to develop a treatment plan that restores your jaw bone health and smile.
+We are happy to work with you to develop a treatment plan which restores your jaw bone health and smile.